hpxio/how-faker-web-service/README.md

 #### Low-level Design

 ## Disclaimer

-There are better tools & services available online and I am aware of certain techniques what they might be using.
-This is, however, in its simplest form, my way of implementing this requirement.
-I am building this to learn concepts
-and go through the complexities of similar systems that deal with huge amount of data of different varieties.
-I am
-definitely aiming to read more about the topic, learn other ways to do the same thing and hence keep enhancing the
-implementation.
-If you're reading this, and have suggestions for me, feel free to connect on my email `hpx.io@keemail.me`.
+I am aware that there are advanced tools and services available online, along with well-established techniques that they may use.
+However, my primary goal with this implementation is to rely on my own understanding and learning to build a solution from scratch.
+This approach allows me to thoroughly grasp the underlying concepts and work through the complexities of systems that handle large-scale, diverse datasets.

+While I aim to improve this implementation over time by learning from other sources and solutions, I believe in first applying my own knowledge to fully internalize the challenges and principles.
+If you have suggestions or insights, I would greatly appreciate your feedback.
+Please feel free to connect with me via email.